 The clinical work matters.
 We are not replacing therapy with farming.
 We have somatic practitioners, a lead therapist, clinical supervision, and structured psychoeducation.
 But the clinical work lands differently when the body has already started to settle.
 When someone has spent the morning outside, moving, breathing, doing something useful, they arrive at their afternoon session in a different state.
 The window of tolerance is wider.
 The defences are softer.
 The conversation goes deeper.

-I have watched people transform in environments like this.
+I have watched people transform in environments where the whole day was therapeutic.
 Not because the therapy was better, but because the context was.
-The whole day was therapeutic.
-Not just the hour with the practitioner.
+Not just the hour with the practitioner, but the hours either side of it.

 There is something else the homestead does that a conventional residential centre cannot.
 It makes people feel needed.
 Addiction strips agency.
 It reduces a person's world to one compulsive loop.
 A homestead reverses that.
 You are responsible for living things.
 The animals do not care about your diagnosis.
 They care that you showed up.
 That is a profoundly healing experience for someone who has spent years feeling like a burden.